Kitware/SMQTK/devops/docker/smqtk_iqr_playground/README.md

     $ run_container.cpu.sh /abs/path/to/image/dir [-t]

-The above will run the container (CPU version in this case) as a daemon, mounting the image directory and publishes the port 5000, resulting in a running container named ``smqtk_iqr_cpu``.
+The above will run the container (CPU version in this case) as a daemon, mounting the image directory and publishes the port 5000 (GUI) and 5001 (REST), resulting in a running container named ``smqtk_iqr_cpu``.
-The script then shows updating information about ongoing processing in the container.
+The script then shows updating information about ongoing processing in the container (literally a ``tail`` of certain log files inside the container).

-The ``--rest`` option can also be passed here to instead run the RESTful services instead of the IQR GUI application.

 The container and version used are defined by variables at the top of the script, as well as what host port to publish to.
+By default these scripts try to use the ``latest`` version of the docker images and will publish on ports 5000 and 5001.

-When all the logs settle, mainly the ``runApp.IqrSearchDispatcher.log``, showing that the server has started, will the web application be functional and interactive.
+When all the logs settle, mainly the ``runApp.IqrSearchDispatcher.log`` and the ``runApp.IqrService.log``, showing that the server has started, will the web application be functional and interactive.

 Saving Generated Data
 ^^^^^^^^^^^^^^^^^^^^^

-If models or other generated data from this container is to be saved in a more perminent manner, the container should be started with more volume mounts than just the input image directory in order for content to be saved to the host filesystem instead of just within the container's filesystem.
+If models or other generated data from this container is to be saved in a more permanent manner, the container should be started with more volume mounts than just the input image directory in order for content to be saved to the host filesystem instead of just within the container's filesystem.

 Directories used in the container's filesystem:

 - ``/home/smqtk/data/logs``
-  - Default directory where log files are saved for commands processed.
+  - Default directory where log and stamp files are saved for commands processed.
+Stamp files mark what processes have finished successfully.

 - ``/home/smqtk/data/models``
   - Generated model files are saved here by default.
-Stamp files recording successful completion are saved in the log output directory.

 - ``/home/smqtk/data/db.psql``
   - Directory where PostgreSQL database is generated if not mounted by the